 Los Angeles, California

 Los Angeles will charm both entertainment and culture buffs alike.
-Its an ethically diverse city with great art, architecture and food.
-Los Angeles is also home to Hollywood, the entertainment district of the world, which needs no introduction.
+It’s an ethnically diverse city with great art, architecture, and food.
+LA is also home to Hollywood, the entertainment district of the world, which needs no introduction.
 Once you’ve gotten your fill of move and TV sightseeing, head over to Chinatown, Koreatown, or Little Tokyo for a little more culture.

 San Francisco, California

 San Francisco is a great option for those seeking to explore the outdoors or visit famous US landmarks.
-The Golden Gate Bridge and Alcatraz are a must see for your itinerary.
-If you’re looking to get outside more, consider hiking through Muir Woods National Monument or visit scenic wineries in Sonoma.
+The Golden Gate Bridge and Alcatraz are a must-see for your itinerary.
+If you’re looking to get outside more, consider hiking through Muir Woods National Monument or visiting scenic wineries in Sonoma.

 3 Day Weekends In The Midwest